Perfectionist

 Can I automatically fix problems in the editor?

-Is it safety?
+Is it safe?

 Why not Prettier?

 I love Prettier.
-However, this is not his area of responsibility.
+However, this is not its area of responsibility.
 Prettier is used for formatting, and ESLint is also used for styling.
 For example, changing the order of imports can affect how the code works (console.log calls, fetch, style loading).
 Prettier should not change the AST.
 There is a cool article about this: "The Blurry Line Between Formatting and Style" by @joshuakgoldberg.

 Versioning Policy